Do you like this story?

 428 Bloomfield Ave.

-Cuban/Caribbean fusion cuisine in a festive setting.
-Take-out and children's menu available.
+BYOB Cuban/Caribbean fusion restaurant in a festive setting.
+BYOB; Take-out & children's menu available.
 Reservations only accepted for parties of 6 or more.

 Cuisines: Caribbean, Cuban